UPDATED 12 AUGUST 2021

 Will the shore visits still happen?

 As with all itineraries, even prior to the outbreak of Covid-19, we aim to make all visits to the planned places on each itinerary, however, in some locations, there may be restrictions.
 For example, some visits may be restricted by numbers, so will be operated in smaller groups.
 Guests will be expected to wear face coverings when travelling to and from visits and follow any local rules in place at the visit.

 What happens if someone on board the ship has symptoms during the cruise?

-Should anyone on board show symptoms of Covid-19, they will be isolated to their cabin.
+Should anyone on board show symptoms of Covid-19, they will be isolated in their cabin.
 Anyone sharing the cabin will also be asked to isolate.
 The Captain will contact local public health authorities for instruction.
 Other guests will not have to isolate but will be offered a further rapid flow test.

 We’re Good to Go Accreditation